ruifontes/addonsHelp/addon/doc/en/README.md

 ﻿
-# Addons help #
+# Add-ons help #

 ## Informations ##
 * Authors: Rui Fontes, Zougane, Remy and Abdel
-* Updated in 09/04/2019
+* Updated in 10/04/2019
 * Download [stable version][1]
 * Compatibility: NVDA 2017.2 to 2019.1

 ## Presentation ##
-This add-on provides a quick way to access help from the installed addons.
+This add-on provides a quick way to access help from the installed add-ons.

-The addon groups the help documentation for all the addons in the NVDA Help menu, in a submenu called "Addons Help".
+The add-on groups the help documentation for all the add-ons in the NVDA Help menu, in a submenu called "Add-ons Help".

 ## Changes ##

+### Version 1.2 ###
+* Small errors corrected;
+* Name of submenu not imported from add-on summary;
+* Force documentation to open in default browser, if possible in a new window.

 ### Version 1.1 ###
 * Compatibility with Python 3;